Journal of Immigrant and Refugee Studies

 The Journal of Immigrant and Refugee Studies (JIRS) invites Special Issue Proposals.

-Special Issue proposals should be between 4,000 and 5,000 words and should include the following information:
+Special Issue proposals must be up to 5,000 words long and should include:

-A short conceptual, empirical and methodological rationale, explaining:
+A short conceptual, empirical and methodological rationale, explaining the following:

 Paper abstracts;